fathom-playground/playground/README.md

 - How they engage with existing adventures and the broader community
 - Whether they create knowledge, or support the creation of knowledge

-These crtieria extend to all aspects of an adventure, subject, structure, and artifacts.
+These crtieria extend to all aspects of an adventure: subject, structure, community, and artifacts.

 ### Outcomes and Decision Making
 A reviewer can either close a proposal, if they think it's not valuable